 “Then if they take communion,” I’ll ask, “do they go to a hotter part of hell?”

 [followed by awkward silence]

 “I don’t mean to be rude, but I’m pretty sure you don’t understand what that scripture is talking about.”

-Then I’ll share three reasons why I don’t discourage non-Christians from taking the Lord’s Supper:
+Typically after a conversation like this, I will give these three reasons why I don’t discourage non-Christians from taking the Lord’s Supper.

 1. 1 Corinthians 11:27-29 addresses the lack of seriousness with which Christians approach the Lord’s Supper, not non-Christians.